-Proven organic strategies for getting rid of cockroaches.
+Proven strategies for getting rid of cockroaches naturally.

 Cockroaches consume human foodstuffs and contaminate them with saliva and excrement.
 They are also responsible for transmitting diseases such as the bacteria which cause food poisoning and are a significant source of allergies indoors, second only to house dust.

 Adult house-infesting roaches are medium to large insects (1/2 – 2 inches long, depending on species) that vary in color from a light reddish brown to black.
 They have a broad, flattened shape, spiny legs and long, whip-like antennae.
 Roaches are active at night and will scatter quickly when disturbed by light.
 Immature stages (nymphs) resemble adults, but are smaller and have undeveloped wings.

 Note: The cockroach evolved as a scavenger of decaying plant materials; as a result, it prefers carbohydrates to protein and fat.

 Adult females produce egg capsules, which may contain up to 50 eggs.
 Some species carry them on their bodies until hatching takes place, while other drop the capsules in protected places that they frequent.
 After about 30 days young nymphs appear and begin their gradual development.
 As with all insects, roaches must shed their outer skin, or molt, to grow.
 Immediately after molting, they are white, but within hours their body becomes dark and hardens.
 Depending on the species, it may take a cockroach as little as six weeks to become an adult or as long as a few years.
 There are several generations per year.